mtnoronha/vue2-tiptap-tinymce/README.md

+# Design

+- TipTap we have to code everything
+- Simple as declaring a string

+# Responsiveness

+- TipTap we have to code everything
+- Tiny out-of-the-box

 # Integration with Vue

 - With TipTap we need to use [3rd party components](https://github.com/Leecason/element-tiptap) or create one ourself.
 - With TinyMCE we have an [Official Vue Integration](https://github.com/tinymce/tinymce-vue).

 # Paste formatted documents (like word etc)